27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Brera neighbourhood

-Brera is a beautiful Renaissance quarter east of Sempione Park.
-You’ll recognise it by its cobbled streets, pastel-coloured houses with stained-glass shutters and lively atmosphere.
+Milan has some really beautiful neighbourhoods.
+But Brera is the most charming.
+Located near the Duomo, it’s recognisable by its cobbled streets, pastel-coloured houses with stained-glass shutters and lively atmosphere.

 Many well-known opera artists from all over the world have appeared in the opera.
-If you want to see the interior of La Scala Theatre, including the museum and the temporary exhibition, you can buy a ticket in advance.
+You can see the beautiful interior of La Scala during an evening performance or during a regular tour.

 Leonardo da Vinci National Museum of Science and Technology